 2. Choose Wood Finishes Carefully

 Wood finishes also tend to be trendy - For example, unless it's in some quaint cabin in the woods, an oak kitchen screams 1990s all day long.
 Even though we LOVE it, we predict the current white oak finish you're seeing everywhere will one day scream 2020.
 Does that mean you can't have wood finishes if you want a timeless house?
 No way.
-For lasting appeal, we recommend choosing a medium tone wood finish like in the kitchen island below.
+For lasting appeal, I recommend choosing a medium tone wood finish like in the kitchen island below.

 Shown Above: Two-Color Brocade Handmade Tile Backsplash in Satin Silver &Light Gray